Parameterized Complexity of Fair Vertex Evaluation Problems: Introduction

 When proving hardness results it is convenient to show the hardness result for a concrete problem that is expressible by an \MSOo formula, yet as simple as possible.
-Therefore, we introduce a key problem for Fair Vertex Deletion---the {\sc Fair VC} problem. \prob{\sc Fair Vertex Cover (Fair VC)} {An~undirected graph $G=(V,E)$, and a~positive integer~$k$.} {Is there a~set $W \subseteq V$ of fair cost at most $k$ such that $G \setminus W$ is an~\lv{independent }set?}{} {Fair VC} problem can be expressed in any logic that can express an edgeless graph (we denote such logic $\Ll_\emptyset$) which is way weaker even than \FO.
+Therefore, we introduce a key problem for Fair Vertex Deletion---the \textsc{Fair VC} problem. \prob{\textsc{Fair Vertex Cover (Fair VC)}} {An~undirected graph $G=(V,E)$, and a~positive integer~$k$.} {Is there a~set $W \subseteq V$ of fair cost at most $k$ such that $G \setminus W$ is an~independent set?}{} {Fair VC} problem can be expressed in any logic that can express an edgeless graph (we denote such logic $\Ll_\emptyset$) which is way weaker even than \FO.
 Therefore, we propose a systematic study of \textsc{Fair VC} problem which, up to our knowledge, have not been considered before.

-\begin{theorem} The~\textsc{Fair VC} problem parameterized by treedepth $\td(G)$ and feedback vertex set $\fvs(G)$ combined is $\W{1}$-hard. \lv{Moreover, if there exists an~algorithm running in time $f(w)n^{o(\sqrt{w})}$, where $w\df \td(G)+\fvs(G)$, then Exponential Time Hypothesis fails.} \end{theorem} Note that this immediately yields $\W{1}$-hardness and $f(w)n^{o(\sqrt{w})}$ lower bound for \textsc{Fair $\Ll_\emptyset$ Vertex Evaluation}.
-Previously, an $f(w)n^{o(w^{1/3})}$ lower bound was given for \FO logic \lv{by Masařík and Toufar}\sv{in}~\cite{tamc}.
+\begin{theorem} The~\textsc{Fair VC} problem parameterized by treedepth $\td(G)$ and feedback vertex set $\fvs(G)$ combined is $\W{1}$-hard.
+Moreover, if there exists an~algorithm running in time $f(w)n^{o(\sqrt{w})}$, where $w\df \td(G)+\fvs(G)$, then Exponential Time Hypothesis fails. \end{theorem} Note that this immediately yields $\W{1}$-hardness and $f(w)n^{o(\sqrt{w})}$ lower bound for \textsc{Fair $\Ll_\emptyset$ Vertex Evaluation}.
+Previously, an $f(w)n^{o(w^{1/3})}$ lower bound was given for \FO logic by Masařík and Toufar~\cite{tamc}.
 Thus our result is stronger in both directions, i.e., the lower bound is stronger, and the logic is less powerful.
-On the other hand, we show that \textsc{Fair VC} can be solved efficiently in dense graph models. \begin{theorem} The \textsc{Fair VC} problem parameterized by modular width $\mw(G)$ admits an~\FPT algorithm with running time $2^{\mw(G)}\mw(G) n^3$, where $n$ is the number of vertices in $G$. \end{theorem} We point out that the \textsc{Fair VC} problem is (rather trivially) AND-compositional and thus it does not admit a polynomial kernel for parameterization by modular width\sv{ (see Lemma~\ref{lem:FairVCpolykernelMW})}. \lv{ \begin{lemma} The \textsc{Fair VC} problem parameterized by the modular width of the input graph does not admit a polynomial kernel, unless $\NP\subseteq\mathsf{coNP/}\poly$. \end{lemma} } Moreover, an analog to Theorem~\ref{thm:fairVC} cannot hold for parameterization by shrubdepth of the input graph.
-This is a consequence of Theorem~\ref{thm:fairVCisWHwrtTD+FVS} and \cite[Proposition~3.4]{GanianHNOM19}.
+On the other hand, we show that \textsc{Fair VC} can be solved efficiently in dense graph models. \begin{theorem} The \textsc{Fair VC} problem parameterized by modular width $\mw(G)$ admits an~\FPT algorithm with running time $2^{\mw(G)}\mw(G) n^3$, where $n$ is the number of vertices in $G$. \end{theorem} We point out that the \textsc{Fair VC} problem is (rather trivially) AND-compositional and thus it does not admit a polynomial kernel for parameterization by modular width.